Dreidree/EARIN-Light-Up/Wiki.md

 ### Solution methods

-A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration, after that other cells in
+A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration, after that other cells with numbers are taken under consiferation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMDk5NTM1OCwxMTU2MTUxNDUxLDE1Mj
+eyJoaXN0b3J5IjpbNzc0MzEzMDc4LDExNTYxNTE0NTEsMTUyOT
-k0MjA2NDgsLTE1OTk4NzIzMTAsLTgyMjU5Njk1MiwxODEzMDEz
+QyMDY0OCwtMTU5OTg3MjMxMCwtODIyNTk2OTUyLDE4MTMwMTM3
-NzQ4LC0xNDgxMTQ1OTU1LC0xMDM4NzcwMTAwLDQ3MjAyOTgwMy
+NDgsLTE0ODExNDU5NTUsLTEwMzg3NzAxMDAsNDcyMDI5ODAzLD
-w1NzU3NTE3ODAsMjAzNzA5MDMzOCwtMjc5MDQyMzUxXX0=
+U3NTc1MTc4MCwyMDM3MDkwMzM4LC0yNzkwNDIzNTFdfQ==
 -->